 How quickly should you recover?

 Once notifications have been made and all the right parties are together.
 The first step should be to triage what systems are affected and what hardware is still functional.
-Once this has been determined then you should be able to jump right into your recovery plan and begin your recovery.
+Once this has been determined then you should be able to jump right into your recovery plan and begin your disaster recovery.